Joker-pyc/URL-Shortener/README.md

-# URL-Shortener
+# URL-Shortner
- URL-Shortener made using Python and html using the flask and the urlshortener python  libary
+ URL Shortner app for minimizing urls using python and html